IBM/charts/stable/ibm-netcool-probe-dev/README.md

 This procedure modifies the default Prometheus configuration.

-1. Deploy the `ibm-netcool-probe` chart.
+1. Deploy the `ibm-netcool-probe-dev` chart.

 2. On a successful deployment, get the probe's Endpoint Host and Port from the Workloads > Deployments page.
+   - If the `prometheusProbe.service.type` is set to `ClusterIP`, the full webhook URL should look like  `http://<service name>.<namespace>:<externalPort>/probe/webhook/prometheus`.
+To obtain the service name, namespace and port using `kubectl` command line, follow the steps in the Notes section of the release.
-The full webhook URL should look like  `http://<Ingress IP>:<NodePort>/probe/webhook/prometheus`.
+   - If the `prometheusProbe.service.type` is set to `NodePort`, the full webhook URL should look like  `http://<Ingress IP>:<Node Port>/probe/webhook/prometheus`.
+To obtain the NodePort number using `kubectl` command line, follow the steps in the Notes section of the release.

 3. Determine the Prometheus Alert Manager and Alert Rules config maps in the same namespace.
 In this procedure, the config maps in the `kube-system` namespace are `monitoring-prometheus-alertmanager` and `alert-rules` respectively.

 4. Edit the Prometheus Alert Manager config map to add a new receiver in the receivers section.
-If a seperate Prometheus is deployed, determine the Alert Manager configmap and add the new receiver.
+If a separate Prometheus is deployed, determine the Alert Manager configmap and add the new receiver.
 To do this via the command line, configure `kubectl` client and follow the steps below.

 5. Load the configmap into a file.